Table of Contents

 - Type of certificate: CPR, First Aid or Childcare First Aid.

 It’s important for the admin or manager to record the list of qualifications for each team member within the company.
-It’s good to combine mid-sized groups, or split larger groups if necessary.
+It’s good to combine small-sized groups or split larger groups if necessary.

 2. Search for Onsite First Aid Training Providers